ydwc/ydwc-backend/README.md

 # YDWC Members Database

-This is a thin programmatic layer between
+This is a thin programmatic layer between the Postgres Database and the user.
+It will expose an API which can be used to add members to the database and query existing members.

 To get set up with this repo:

 1) Install virtualenv wrapper: pip install virtualenvwrapper export WORKON_HOME=~/.virtualenvs